bergano65/visualstudio-docs.ru-ru/mac/installation.md

 ---
-title: "Установка Visual Studio для Mac"
+title: Install Visual Studio for Mac
-description: "Инструкции по установке Visual Studio для Mac и дополнительных компонентов, которые требуются для кроссплатформенной разработки."
+description: Instructions on how to install Visual Studio for Mac and additional components required for cross-platform development.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017